Updated March 18, 2023

 Contain String function followed by a pattern like >0; this means that for the particular row which was selected, the calculated score value greater than Zero.

 Example: contains (text, ‘function’)>0

-Equal string function comes in use to examine equality and to get an exact match which returns to a true value.
+The equal string function comes into use to examine equality and to get an exact match which returns to a true value.